RICHARD L. BLINDER AWARD

 Applicants are required to submit the following materials:

 - Cover page, including Project Title; Name of Applicant(s), including primary contact person; Applicant Address; Phone; Email.
-Also, please specify whether you are applying for the Fitch Mid-Career Grant or the Richard L. Blinder Award; and specify the amount of grant money requested.
+Also, please specify for which award you are applying; and specify the amount of grant money requested.

 - Brief description of project, including how the final work product will be disseminated.
 Applicants are encouraged to be succinct and the description is not to exceed three (3) pages.